-Figure 3.
+Figure 4.
 Timescale for the implementation of the ISSMP for the Russia/Germany & Netherlands population of Barnacle Goose.

 Implementation of the ISSMP requires work by different entities.
 Some actions should be done at national level as part of national workplans.

-To facilitate coordination amongst Range States, it is proposed to establish population-specific Task Forces for the Barnacle Goose (AEWA/EGMIWG/5.23).
+To facilitate coordination amongst Range States and to develop these specific workplans, population-specific Task Forces for the Barnacle Goose were established at EGM IWG5 (AEWA/EGMIWG/5.23).